flgkd/integer-linear-programming-notes/notes/10-computational-complexity-theory.md

 The slack variable $t_j$ can itself be binary-expanded using only polynomially many additional bits.

+The number of introduced bits is logarithmic in the numerical upper bounds, and the powers of two used as coefficients also have polynomial encoding length.
+Therefore, this transformation has polynomial size and can be carried out in polynomial time.

 After applying this construction to all bounded integer variables, the bounded integer equation system is transformed into a linear equation system containing only binary variables.

 Hence,